 Quickly, Riya realized that she would need to develop a wide range of products for Candyskin to make an impact on the crowded Indian market.
-Women of different ages and body types wanted different types of underwear.
+Women of different ages and body types wanted different types of lingerie and its by-products.
 Her aim was to cater to as many of them as possible.

 Candyskin’s Approach to Sales